-In order for independent outside directors to fully fulfill their expected roles, joint meetings are regularly held with Independent Outside Directors and the President, as well as for the Audit & Supervisory Board Members.

-In this way, we have established a system to facilitate communication and coordination through the Secretariat of the Board of Directors (the Board Meeting Operation Office), the Auditors & Supervisory Board Members' Office, and the Secretariat Department.
-Beginning in June 2020, the Board of Directors has been chaired by an Independent Outside Director, who leads communications and coordination with management as well as discussions with the Audit & Supervisory Board.
+- (1) In order for independent outside directors to fully fulfill their expected roles, joint meetings to exchange opinions are regularly held with the President, In-House Directors, as well as for the Audit & Supervisory Board. - (2) In this way, we have established a system to facilitate communication and coordination through the Secretariat of the Board of Directors (the Board Meeting Operation Office), the Auditors & Supervisory Board Members' Office, and the Secretariat Department.
+Beginning in June 2020, the Board of Directors has been chaired by an Independent Outside Director, who leads communications and coordination with management as well as discussions with Audit & Supervisory Board Members and the Audit & Supervisory Board.